bn-l/GithubExtractorCLI/README.md

 ### paths

 One or more paths to download.
 Can be a whole repo, a folder or a file.
-Supports globs.
+Supports globs but the path should be quoted.
 To exclude use a negative glob ("!" at the beginning).
 Can mix paths from different repos (conflicts resolved left to right).
 A trailing slash means a whole folder.